Kowal Sentry Integration for Magento 2

 - masking payment-related fields,

-Who Kowal_Sentry is for
+Who the Kowal_Sentry module is for

-This solution is designed for:
+This solution is intended for:

-- Magento 2 stores running in production,
+- production Magento 2 stores,

 - software houses maintaining Magento stores,

-- DevOps teams and backend frontend developers,
+- DevOps teams and backend/frontend developers,

 - companies implementing observability in e-commerce,